-This Ham and Cheese Scalloped Potato Casserole has been one of my very favorites.
+This Ham and Cheese Scalloped Potato Casserole is one of my favorite ways to make something new out of all that leftover double-smoked ham.
 Creamy white sauce is poured over layers of thinly sliced potatoes and ham, and then topped with cheese.
 It is like a ham and cheese lasagna.

 We served this with a big pile of steamed broccoli and some fresh bread.